Beautycord TKK

 Beauty

-This model, with the "Beauty" name only appears to have been primarily sold in Japan it normally doesn't turn up elsewhere.
+- it normally doesn't turn up elsewhere.
 There is some confusion about which model it is.
 Sugiyama - I suspect authoritatively - simply names it the Beauty, but identifies a very unusual f3.1 lens variant (otherwise identical) as the Beauty IIIS - it has a visibly large lens pair in Sugiyama's photos.
 McKeown I think muddles the two, listing a Beauty and a Beauty S with apparently identical attributes.
 Either way, it is effectively a nameplate variant of the Beautyflex S above.

 Taking lens is FC Telmer 80mm f3.5